evennia/evennia/docs/sphinx/source/wiki/Zones.rst

 Enforcing zones
 ---------------

-Maybe you feel that this usage of aliases for zones is somehow loose and ad-hoc.
-It is, and there is no guarantee that a builder would follow the naming convention - unless you force them.
+Maybe you feel that this usage of aliases for zones is loose and ad-hoc.
+It is indeed, and there is no guarantee that a builder would follow the naming convention - unless you force them.
 And you can do that easily by changing for example the ``@dig`` `Command <Commands.html>`_ to require the zone to be given: